ClevelandIII/Cosmetology/SDLCOne.md

 Daniel Nijdl: Fixed login again, added session to signup page, stylist/student profile page now shows name, profilepic, teacher, and session.
 Started working on teacher creation

 Joshua Ruvalcaba: CIW

+4/15/22
+Jason Enciso: CIW

+Reid Gill:  change all names of clientProfile to clientCreator so that clientProfile can be use in another way, starting work on index/clientList

+Daniel Nijdl: Fixed signup again, finished getAllUsers, started experimenting with getting stylists and pasting in list.

+Joshua Ruvalcaba: CIW